mysliwietzflorian/git-collection/cheatsheet/04_workflows-in-phpstorm.md

-# Appendix C - Workflows in PhpStorm
+# Workflows in PhpStorm

+This document has embeded images.
+Depending on the format you are looking it they might not be rendered correctly.
+You can also have a look in the `videos` folder.

 ## Introduction and gitignore